Mahon Pool Maroubra

 Advertising

 When you can’t choose between the beach and a swimming pool, these salty swimming spots deliver the best of both worlds.
-Dive in as the sun rises and you’ll have the baths to yourself, or wade in at high tide for a thrilling swell as waves crash against the walls.
-Here, we've made a list of Sydney's 11 best ocean pools for all your salty needs.
-You're welcome.
+Dive in at daybreak and you’ll have an infinity pool-style sunrise to rival Sydney's best luxury hotels, or wade in at high tide for a thrilling swell as waves crash against the walls.

-If you want more of a wave-fighting challenge, head to the city's best beaches or, if you'd prefer to swap sand for seclusion, check out these beautiful bushland swimming holes
+If you want more of a wave-fighting challenge, head to one of the city's best beaches.
+And if you'd prefer to swap sand for seclusion, check out these beautiful bushland swimming holes

 Enjoy a less salty splash at one of Sydney's best outdoor pools.